-The Elite Desert is tough, breathable and lightweight but has been discontinued.
+The Elite Desert is tough, breathable, and lightweight but has been discontinued.

-So for now we would go with the Lowa Zephyr boot.
+So for now, we would go with the Lowa Zephyr boot.

-This high performance boot is used by the British Army under the harshest conditions.
+This high-performance boot is used by the British Army under the harshest conditions.

-I personally own a pair of these and have used these to ruck long distance with a load and for odd jobs around the house.
+I personally own a pair of these and have used these to ruck long distances with a load and for odd jobs around the house.

-They are super comfortable and a good value as they will last a long time.
-If you need to clean them just take out the water hose and spray them down.
+They are super comfortable and of good value as they will last a long time.
+If you need to clean them, just take out the water hose and spray them down.

-…as I once got these too close to a fire to dry them out and the whole toe box caved in and really messed up my feet trying to hike out of the Sierras.
-They also look good in a pair of jeans when your out hitting the town for a brew.
+…as I once got these too close to a fire to dry them out and the whole toe box caved in and really messed up my feet trying to hike out of the mountains.
+I try to take better care of my boots now and let them dry indoors with a fan.

 Question: I am trying to pick out a pair of boots, what kinds of terrain do Navy SEALs train in?

-Answer: The SEALs train in the ocean, mountains, desert, jungle and swamps so they use several different boots for varied terrain.
+Answer: The SEALs train in the ocean, mountains, desert, jungle, and swamps so they use several different boots for varied terrain.